xattacker/RxActivityResult/README.md

-# RxContextMenu
+# RxActivityResult
-a Android RX ContextMenu Component
+a Android RX ActivityResult Component

-make Android ContextMenu using more easily
+make Android ActivityResult using more easily

 ### Setup: